tedydet/SLOdl/README.md

 # HashBeans (HABS)

-HashBeans is a simplified successor to HOdlcoin: it keeps on-chain interest (~10.26% APR), but removes term deposits/lockups and bonus-era mechanics, to stay usable long-term.
+HashBeans is the sister coin to the blockchain-free community asset Hashcash (HCC) and, at the same time, a simplified successor to HOdlcoin: it keeps on-chain interest (~10.26% APR), but removes term deposits/lockups and bonus-era mechanics, to stay usable long-term.

 HOdlcoin’s core idea was fun: balances grow via interest, and HODLing is rewarded on-chain.
 In practice, the extreme long-term inflation and “numbers get too big” problem made it hard to sustain and hard to operate (exchanges, explorers, wallets, humans).